lwb4/tadpole/README.md

 To build for Mac OS, you need to download the development libraries for [SDL2](https://libsdl.org/download-2.0.php), [SDL2_ttf](https://www.libsdl.org/projects/SDL_ttf/), [SDL2_image](https://www.libsdl.org/projects/SDL_image/), and [SDL2_mixer](https://www.libsdl.org/projects/SDL_mixer/).
 You also have to `brew install openssl` if you don't have it already.
 These would be ideal candidates for static linking, so you don't have to download the libraries separately.

 To build for Linux, you have to install several development libraries from your distribution's package manager.
-On Ubuntu, you can simply `apt-install xorg-dev libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev openssl`.
+On Ubuntu, you can simply `apt-install xorg-dev libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev libssl-dev`.
 I also provide a Code::Blocks project file out of the box, although this could probably be replaced

 To build for Windows, you have to install MinGW and Code::Blocks.
 Again, Code::Blocks could probably be replaced with plain old Make files, or possibly CMake, but this is just how I have set it up so far.
 I have checked the runtime libraries into source control, for better or for worse, so you can find those DLLs deeply nested somewhere in the `xplat/windows` directory tree.
 Lastly, you have to manually build libwebsockets following the instructions at `deps/windows-libwebsockets/BUILD.md`.